-The recalculation of the fuel consumption time series was finalized in April 2018.
-The recalculation covered

-- (1) an update of fuel combustion data based on new and corrected information in the data reported by the plants and in energy statistics. - (2) Allocation of emissions to energy and industrial processes was updated for the whole time series in a harmonized way to correct deviations in cases where the emissions reported by operators consist of both fuel combustion and process related emissions

-ETS data had already been used in the annual inventories since the start of the availability of the data in 2008, in addition to CRF data which has been used for comparison in all earlier inventories.

-Further checking of the recalculated time series 1990-2016 was carried out and resulted in updating some EFs according to GB 2016 and reallocation of emissions between the Energy and Industry sectors.
+- The recalculation of the fuel consumption time series 1990-2016 was carried out for the first time in the 2018 submission and finalized only in April 2018.
+The recalculation covered - (1) an update of fuel combustion data based on new and corrected information in the data reported by the plants and in energy statistics. - (2) Allocation of emissions to energy and industrial processes was updated for the whole time series in a harmonized way to correct deviations in cases where the emissions reported by operators consist of both fuel combustion and process related emissions - ETS data had already been used in the annual inventories since the start of the availability of the data in 2008, in addition to CRF data which has been used for comparison in all earlier inventories. - 2019 - Further checking of the recalculated time series 1990-2016 was carried out and resulted in updating some EFs according to GB 2016 and reallocation of emissions between the Energy and Industry sectors.
 After the fine-tuning the emissions are consistently allocated over the years under the NFR categories.
-Detailed information of all corrections and recalculations are presented in Annex 9, which will be submitted by 1 May 2019.

-The need to update national emission factors was reconsidered by the energy sector branch organization Finnish Energy (ET) during 2018 to not be relevant, as no such changes that would impact the emissions levels have taken place.
+Detailed information of all corrections and recalculations are presented in Annex 9, which will be submitted by 1 May 2019. - The need to update national emission factors was reconsidered by the energy sector branch organization Finnish Energy (ET) during 2018 to not be relevant, as no such changes that would impact the emissions levels have taken place. - As expected, both of recalculations in 2018 and 2019 resulted in minor changes to emission levels, however, provided major improvement to the allocation of emissions.
+The time series is now organized according to the NFR 2014-2/2019-1 reporting codes in the IPTJ reporting tool, which enables a full review of the data.

+- NFR category 1A2a PM2.5 and PM10 for 1990-1995, 2000-2003 and 2005-2017 were recalculated due to correction of facility reported emissions from two plants.
+Emissions from two plants were incorrectly reported both in the energy sector in category 1A2a and in the IPPU sector in category 2C1 in submission 2019.
+The emissions are process based emissions and reported in category 2C1.
+Therefore, the emissions from category 1A2a were deleted. - NFR category 1A2a PCDD/PCDF were recalculated for 2017 due to correction of facility reported emissions from one plant.
+Emissions from one plant were incorrectly allocated in the

+IPPU sector in category 2C7c in submission 2019.
+Emissions were reallocated to the correct category 1A2a in the energy sector.

+In the next 5 years

-- Inclusion of national district heating statistics in the inventory at the level of individual boilers to improve the accuracy of data (the fuel data is naturally already included through the national statistics, but the district heating statistics provides more details) - The need to update emission factors has been initiated with the energy industry and emission measurement communities.
+- A more comprehensive inclusion of small and medium sized boilers from national district heating statistics and other sources in the inventory at the level of individual boilers to improve the accuracy of data (the fuel data is naturally already included through the national statistics, but the district heating statistics provides more details) - The need to update emission factors has been initiated with the energy industry and emission measurement communities.
 Thus far no need for updates has been identified. - Descriptions highlighting the domestic features of the industry will be improved in the future submissions.
-Forest industry is an example of industries that produce a significant share of the energy they use.
+Forest industry is an example of industries that produce a significant share of the energy they use. - Moving to automated checks of compliance data against ETS data, statistics and other material to upgrade the resource intensive of the old system using new tools